 She also studies demographic change in Ukraine, the only very low fertility country to experience armed conflict.
 She uses survey data to examine subjective well-being among Internally Displaced Persons, and online focus groups to exploring perceptions of depopulation and fertility decline in Eastern Ukraine.

-She is Associate Editor for Population Studies, Family Topic Champion for the UK Household Longitudinal Survey, a member of the Generations and Gender Programme Council of Partners, and member of the European Consortium for Sociological Research.
+She is Associate Editor for Population Studies, Scientific Board Member for the UK Household Longitudinal Survey, Consortium Board Member of the Generations and Gender Programme, and Board Member of the European Consortium for Sociological Research.
 In 2016, the European Association for Population Studies awarded her the Dirk van de Kaa Award for Social Demography.

 Current PhD Students